Quite simply, our most recent project completion on Shelly Court in Salida, CA embodies everything kitchenCRATE is meant to be:

 - Faucet: Kohler Vinetta faucet with an oil-rubbed bronze finish.

 - Garbage Disposal: 1/2 HP Insinkerator Badger 5

 - Wall Paint: Kelly-Moore Pearly Putty in eggshell.

 Perhaps the Shelly Court kitchen reminds you of your kitchen.
-Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE can make this happen in just a few days and for an amazingly-low price.
+Maybe you like the layout of your kitchen but you are ready for a completely new look and feel. contact us today, we can make this happen in just a few days and for an amazingly-low price.

 Just click here to schedule your phone consultation using our on-line scheduling system.
 Or feel free to call us direct during business hours at 888-995-7996!